Sam-ElM/comp2000_2025_Assignment_2/README.md

 A decay effect also takes place after the rain spots, where it decays and is replaced with temp indication color as it evaporates when no new rain data exists.

+How to comipile and run the program:
+-Requrements:
+    .Java 11 or Java 21
+    .Internet connection neede to receive live weather updates

+In VS Code: open the project and click run at the top right corner, it will automatically compile and run the program for you.